It was doomed before it ever began. Sadly, there are so many hidden disadvantages of Medicare Advantage plans.

 And nothing will happen until 2009.

-But rest assured, Medicare Advantage is dead.
+But rest assured, Medicare Advantage plans are dead thanks to all the disadvantages.
 That is unless you believe, contrary to Lincoln, that you can fool all the people, all the time.

 This top-ranked site now has over 4,000 pages of humor, nostalgia, senior advocacy and useful information for seniors 50+.
 Updates weekly!

 The daily e-zine for everyone over 50 who feels way too young to be old.